starbelt/evtolpy/README.md

 Each analysis follows a similar workflow consisting of a logging step followed by a plotting step.

+The simulator is driven by a JSON input file that defines both the aircraft configuration and mission parameters.
+In the examples below, `test-all.json` specifies vehicle geometry, aerodynamic and propulsion properties, battery characteristics, and the sequence of mission segments.
+Users may modify this file to define custom aircraft configurations and mission profiles.
+This JSON file serves as the primary input to the `evtolpy` simulator.

 ### 1. Mission Energy Analysis
 ```
 cd analysis/mission-segment-energy/src